Kong/docs.konghq.com/app/_src/gateway/install/post-install/set-up-data-store.md

 Instead of using a database, you can also store the configuration properties for all of {{site.base_gateway}}'s configured entities in a YAML declarative configuration file (also referred to as DB-less mode).

-Ceate a `kong.yml` file and update the `kong.conf` configuration file to include the file path to the `kong.yml` file.
+Create a `kong.yml` file and update the `kong.conf` configuration file to include the file path to the `kong.yml` file.

 1. Use the following command to generate a `kong.yml` declarative configuration file in your current folder: